Effects Of Vibration On Infants

 Many parent swear by using vibration to help their baby fall asleep more quickly and stay asleep once down.

-As we mentioned, a vibration motion mimics the sensation of being in the womb, so it can be something that is reassuringly safe and calming for a newborn baby.
+As we mentioned, the motion mimics the sensation of being in the womb, so it can be something that is reassuringly safe and calming for a newborn baby.

 Yes, vibrating bassinets are typically safe for newborns, provided the bassinet complies with the latest CPSC regulations.